mrsilver76/starcasa/README.md

   Output a list of starred square images to `<file>`

 - **`/a <file>`, `-a <file>`, `--all <file>`**
-  Output a list of all starred images to `<file>`
+  Output a list of all starred images to `<file>`.
+You cannot use this option with `--landscape`, `--portrait` and `--square`.

 - **`/c`, `-c`, `--check`**
-  Only include images that physically exist on disk.
+  Checks that each starred file listed in `.picasa.ini` actually exists on disk before including it.
 This will slow down scanning.

 - **`/?`, `-h`, `--help`**
   Displays the full help text with all available options, credits and the location of the log files.